raas-dev/artery/bicep/README.md

 We will deploy two resource groups, one for non-production (here, `stg`) and one for production (`prod`).
-As we want to minimize the number of environments and their maintenance work, effectively leading to costs, we target to use the non-production App Service to implement all the internal environments (PR test environments, staging).
+As we want to minimize the number of environments and their maintenance work, effectively leading to costs, we target to use the non-production App Service to implement all the internal environments (test environments for PRs, staging).

 For both non-production and production, we will always deploy to slot first before swapping it live.
 This ensures zero-downtime deployment in App Service.